jupyterlab/jupyterlab-git/specification/Git_REST_API.md

 ### /all_history - Get all git information of current repository

 Request with a current_path.
 If the current_path is a git repository, return all the git repository information.
-This request contains 4 seperate requests on server side (show_top_level, branch, log, status) and may fail individually, so each request has its own code to indicate execution status (zero for success, non-zero for failure)
+This request contains 4 separate requests on server side (show_top_level, branch, log, status) and may fail individually, so each request has its own code to indicate execution status (zero for success, non-zero for failure)
 URL: